Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 ## 7.5 The __copyinit__ and __moveinit__ special methods
+!!
+Make an image like the one in the online tutorial !!

 Developers in Mojo have precise control over the lifetime behavior of defined types by choosing to implement or omit certain methods.
 * Initialization (custom construction) is managed using __init__ ,
 * Freeing of memory is managed through custom destructors (using the existing __del__ special method),